INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 So did I. (Along with a sampling of every dessert on offer.)

-Tip.
-20: Akershus Castle with the Princesses.
+No. 20: Akershus Royal Banquet Hall Castle at Epcot with the Princesses.

 Cinderella, Ariel from Little Mermaid, Snow White, and Aurora (Sleeping Beauty) walked around the castle, greeting each table, one by one, as we ate.